Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

 \subsection{Parity-violating effects from ${\cal W}_1$ and ${\cal G}_1$}

-The parity-violating terms introduced in (\ref{L3}) and (\ref{L4}) into the action of the spatial covariant gravities lead to nonzero coefficients ${\cal W}_1$ and ${\cal G}_1$.
-Due to the parity violation, these two coefficients induce two distinct birefringent effects on the propagation of GWs, the amplitude and the velocity birefringences.
+Adding the parity-violating terms introduced in Eqs. (\ref{L3}) and (\ref{L4}) to the action of the spatial covariant gravities leads to nonzero coefficients ${\cal W}_1$ and ${\cal G}_1$.
+Due to the parity violation, these two coefficients induce two distinct birefringent effects on the propagation of GWs: the amplitude birefringences and the velocity birefringences.